lalsdev/hackers-poulette/README.md

 You can see the form [here](http://hackers-poulettess.herokuapp.com/index.php).

 ## Motivation behind this?
 Exercise as part of my training at [BeCode](https://www.becode.org/) @Brussels training in Web Development.
 3 Days to make this, so a dead-line to meet.
-I tried to make sense of servers, how PHP works, what is docker,docker-compose  and how do you install it, deploy a site with Heroku too.
+While doing this project, I had to try to make sense of servers, how PHP works, what is docker, docker-compose and how do you install it, deploy a site with Heroku too.
 This is my first "back-end" project.

 ### Form Mockup
 ![logo](assets/img/hackers-poulette-mockup-bigg.png)